-• Attended the day long training on June 28, 2021 - Hazing Investigation Training by DYAD/Dr. Gentry McCreary.
+- Attended the day long training on June 28, 2021 Hazing Investigation Training by DYAD/Dr. Gentry McCreary. - Resident Assistants were trained on the Student Code of Conduct and behavioral expectations of university students and how to address violations of the code of conduct.
+August 2021 and January 2022.